vikingeducation/project_danebook/README.md

 ####Username: harry_potter@hogwarts.edu
 ####Password: password

-Once you've logged in, you will be taken to your timeline, from which you can
+Once you've logged in, you will be taken to your timeline, from which you can...

 #Do things like...
 * Search for users using the search bar at the top